Femininity without character is a bit of a flop.

 They would prefer to stay ‘safe’ and within the clan than to be authentic.

-As per the definition above, character is about the features and traits (of personality) that make up you as an individual.
+Character is about the features and traits (of personality) that make up you as an individual.

 It’s integrity.
 It’s honesty.
 It’s the combination of all things that make you you.